-4 For details concerning quality control reviews, see the JICPA website and the annual report from the Quality Control Committee.
+2 For details concerning quality control reviews, see the JICPA website and the annual report from the Quality Control Committee.

-5 The Public Accountant Act and other laws and regulations, auditing criteria, correspondence criteria for addressing fraud risks in auditing, quality control criteria related to auditing, the JICPA's rules and regulations, and so forth.
+3 The provisions of the Certified Public Accountants Act and other laws and regulations, auditing criteria, correspondence criteria for addressing fraud risks in auditing, quality control criteria related to auditing, the JICPA's rules and regulations, which are related to audit quality control.

-As a result of the revision of the CPA Act in May 2022, the "Registration System for Auditors of Listed Companies" was introduced as a legal registration system (effective from April 2023).
-As a result, the JICPA is responsible for "confirmation of the eligibility" of auditors of listed companies.
-For confirming the eligibility of newly applying audit firms, JICPA established "review for the examination of registration "as a sort of quality control reviews.
+In addition, quality control reviews comprise regular reviews, which are conducted on the overall quality control of an audit firm, special reviews on quality control related to the audit firm's specific sector or audit service, and "Review for the examination of registration" conducted for applicants for the auditors of listed companies under the Registration System of Auditors of Listed Companies (Introduced as a legal registration system due to the revision of the CPA Act in May 2022 (effective from April 2023)).
+With the introduction of the Registration System for Auditors of Listed Companies, the JICPA is responsible for "confirmation of the eligibility" of auditors of listed companies and the applicants during the Quality Control Review.
 In the process of conducting quality control reviews, the JICPA checks whether auditors of listed companies fulfill their obligations for system development set forth in the Ordinance for Enforcement of the CPA Act.
 With regard to the system for publishing the evaluation results of the status of quality control of services, if such publication has not been conducted, or if the published matters are significantly different from the actual situation, the JICPA will consider revoking or rejecting the registration, And if an extremely significant deficiency or a significant deficiency is found as a result of a quality control review, and a recommendation to decline is made, the auditor is subject to examination for revocation of registration.

-In addition, to improve its quality control review system, the JICPA plans to increase reviewers over three years, and to enhance reviewers' qualities and knowledge, which are necessary for examining audit firms' operation management system including information disclosure system, through educational program for reviewers.
+In addition, to improve its quality control review system, the JICPA plans to increase reviewers over three years from FY2023, and to enhance reviewers' qualities and knowledge, which are necessary for examining audit firms' operation management system including information disclosure system, through educational program for reviewers.
 It will also take effort to recruit and cultivate sufficient reviewers through formulating reviewers' career plan.

-In FY2022, there was a total of 37 reviewers (as of August 1, 2022) who conducted regular reviews of 92 audit firms.
+In FY2023, there was a total of 41 reviewers (as of August 1, 2023) who conducted regular reviews of 81 audit firms and "the review for the examination of registration" for 5 audit firms.